Personal data will be processed in accordance with the following legislative frameworks:

 - Contact details: Unless we have given express permission for longer storage, we will retain your contact details for a maximum period of three months, so that we can contact you when your details are provided.
 If you have consented to the storage of your personal details, we will keep them until 1 July 2024, the end of the mandate of MEP Paul Tang.

 We will share your personal data with third parties if this is necessary for the performance of the agreement and to comply with any legal obligation.
 In some other cases, we also provide your personal data to third parties, but we only do so with your express consent.

 We enter into a processing agreement with companies that process your data on our behalf in order to guarantee the same level of security and to safeguard the confidentiality of your data.
 We remain responsible for these processing operations.

 Personal data that you actively share with us in our contact form will not be processed outside the European Economic Area.
-Elsewhere on our website, however, third parties, such as Twitter and Mailchimp, may request your IP address, internet browser and device type.
+Elsewhere on our website, however, third parties may request your IP address, internet browser and device type.
 These parties may process your data outside the European Economic Area.